-Major League Ultimate was formed out of a long held belief in the bright future of Ultimate.
-Those of us who gathered together to start this league know that Ultimate is played by too many amazing athletes, features too many dramatic moments and produces too many incredible highlights to find itself on the sideline of spectator sports.
-We understand the potential of the game and know that Ultimate, properly presented, can be the next sport to grab the attention of the world.
+Major League Ultimate was formed out of a long held belief in the bright future of ultimate frisbee.
+Those of us who gathered together to start this league know that ultimate is played by too many amazing athletes, features too many dramatic moments and produces too many incredible highlights to find itself on the sideline of spectator sports.
+We understand the potential of the game and know that ultimate, properly presented, can be the next sport to grab the attention of the world.

 The MLU consists of 8 teams in 2 divisions.
-The Eastern Conference is home to Boston, New York, Philadelphia, and Washington DC, while the Western Conference will feature San Francisco, Portland, Seattle, and Vancouver.
+The Eastern Conference is home to the Boston Whitecaps, New York Rumble, Philadelphia Spinners and Washington D.C.
+Current, while the Western Conference features the San Francisco Dogfish, Portland Stags, Seattle Rainmakers and Vancouver Nighthawks.

 Each of these team locations was chosen based on their population, existing sports culture, relative distance from other franchises and existing Ultimate community.
 When considering the Ultimate community of a city, the youth scene was given particular attention as a developed youth program is a sure sign of future growth.